Ravenworks6/research/reflective-prompts.md

 Figuring out the dashboard and where we are supposed to be in the reading module as oppossed to the lectures.

 ## What is OOP?
+Object-oriented Programming is a programming model that organizes software design around data or objects, rather than functions and logic.
+An object can be defined as a data field that has unique attributes and behaviour.
+OOP focuses on objects that developers want to manipulate instead of the logic required to manipulate them.
+It is suited for programs that are large, complex and actively updated or maintained.
+This includes programs for manufacturing and design as well as mobile applications.
+There are 4 main principles of OOP encapsulation, abstraction, inheritance and polymorphism.

 ## Are you using the canvas content?
 Do you find it helpful or tedious?
+Yes I do find it really helpful but am really behind in the reading.
+After a long period I sometimes turn on speech and highlight the paragraphs i want the computer to dictate but I need to find a better voice to listen to as the default one is very annoying.

 ## Which parts of the work did you find tedious?
+There is alot of reading so that gets a bit tedious.
+It would be good to break it up with slides to read and maybe have a quiz at the end so you know if you understand it properly.

 ## What is polymorphism?
+Objects are designed to share behaviors and they can take on more than one form.
+The program determines which meaning or usage is necessary for each execution of that object from a parent class, reducing the need to duplicate code.
+A child class is then created, which extends the functionality of the parent class.
+Polymorphism allows different types of objects to pass through the same interface.

 ## Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?